M-Y-N/Patterns/README.md

 # Patterns
-Some labs of Java using patterns
+Some labs of Java which are using patterns.
 Patterns: adapter, composite, iterator, observer, proxy